 France and the Bahamas

-Political relations have traditionally been limited but, on 10 May 2015 on the occasion of the 2015 Caribbean Climate Summit, the President of the French Republic met with the Bahamian Prime Minister Perry Christie who was then pro tempore President of CARICOM.
+Meeting in Martinique on 10 May 2015 (on the sidelines of the Caribbean Climate Summit) between the President of the French Republic and the Prime Minister of the Bahamas Perry Christie who was Chair of CARICOM at the time.

 - French Ambassador to the Bahamas (residing in Panama): Mr Brice Roquefeuil (since 2017)

 - Ambassador of the Bahamas to France (residing in London): Accreditation requested for H.E.
 Mr Ellison Edroy Greenslade.